AgnosPCB/documentation/docs/maintenance/maintenance.md

 **Step 1**

-Disconect the power supply or AC cord from the rear panel of the machine.
+Disconnect the power supply or AC cord from the rear panel of the machine.

 See red: